 Theoretically, the Universe must have created equal amounts of matter and anti-matter particles during its creation.
 In other words, there must be an entire Anti-Matter Universe that could annihilate all of creation (if at all they come in contact with each other); there must be an anti-matter twin to every matter in the Universe – another way of saying that parallel Universes, or a Multiverse consisting of multiple Universes like our own, must exist.
 Well, on paper, yes.
 The problem is that the deadly anti-matter Universe has gone missing.

 As mentioned before, energy can create mass.
 If you concentrate huge amounts of energy into a tiny space, new particles come into existence, and they always come in pairs.
-It is the fundamental rule of the universe to maintain harmony by creating opposites; that for every yin, there must be a yang.
-Yet, we are only left with matter today and no anti-matter, why?
+A fundamental rule of the thumb is that the universe maintains harmony by creating opposites; that for every yin, there must be a yang.
+Yet, we are only left with matter today.
+Where did all the anti-matter go?
 Nobody knows!
-Some Physicists believe that seconds after the big bang, most matter and all anti-matter particles destroyed one another producing remarkable amounts of radiation that can still be seen today in the form of gamma rays and neutrinos.
-And about 100 millionth of the original amount of matter was left over eventually creating the Universe we see today – from stars, planets, to life on earth.
-How did all the anti-matter disappear?
-It seems that a tiny asymmetry exists between matter and anti-matter.
+Some Physicists conjecture that seconds after the Big Bang, most matter and all of the antimatter destroyed one another producing remarkable amounts of radiation that can still be seen today in the form of gamma rays and neutrinos.
+And about 100 millionths of the original amount of matter were left over, eventually creating the Universe we see today – from stars, planets, to life on earth; it seems like an implausible accident.
+But how did all the anti-matter disappear?
+Perhaps a tiny asymmetry existed between matter and anti-matter.
 Otherwise, there would be no particles at all in the universe; no stars, no planets, not even life.

 If anti-matter is so powerful, why don’t we use them to serve our ever increasing power requirements?
 Well, there are no antimatter particles floating around in outer space.
 As of now, anti-matter can only be created in laboratories and it requires more energy to make them than we get back from them.